-Plastic lumber can be cut and drilled just like wood, and no special tools are required.
+Plastic lumber can be cut and drilled like wood.
+No special tools are required.
 This makes it an option for do-it-yourself installation.
 It can be screwed down to a wood deck structure, just like wood decking, but many types of plastic decking are designed for hidden-fastener systems that leave the top of the decking unmarred by screw heads.

 Both plastic lumber and composite wood-plastic lumber cost more than wood decking.
 It's impossible to provide an average cost, as each project varies in scale, geographic location, and level of detail.
 Keep in mind that you will recoup a large portion of these upfront costs since plastic deck lumber is so low-maintenance compared to wood and likely will have a longer lifespan.

 For an accurate cost comparison with wood decking, factor in the cost of periodic finishing that wood decking requires.
 Wood decks should be re-stained or sealed every two to three years in most conditions.
 The cost of materials adds up, as does the labor or the time if you're doing the work yourself.